-Many have drawn the conclusion that there must be a link between Vitamin D and multiple sclerosis based on the distribution of cases at certain latitudes. [link]
+Many researchers have speculated that there must be a link between Vitamin D and multiple sclerosis (MS) based on the distribution of cases at certain latitudes.
+There are increased numbers of MS cases in areas that don’t get as much sunlight, and thus residents of those areas are more likely to have lower vitamin D levels.[ref][ref]

 - Study link: http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1000369